Linkbuilding & social media

-By this stage, you should have a Joomla website that has been optimized perfectly as far as on-site SEO is concerned.
+Having read my other SEO checklist articles, you should have a Joomla website that has been optimized perfectly as far as on-site SEO is concerned.
 Even without doing anything further, your site might start ranking pretty high, depending on the search terms you have optimized for.
 However, if there is a lot of SEO competition going on, this might only be half the work you need to do.
 Especially having links to your site from other websites is crucial if you want your site to be between the top-competitors, but also presence in social media is getting more and more important.
 Let's discuss these topics in some more detail.
-Remember though, no link building is effective when your on-page SEO is not in order, www.neilpatel.com/2016/01/19/everything-you-need-to-know-about-off-page-seo!
+Remember though, link building is not effective when your on-page SEO is not in order, www.neilpatel.com/2016/01/19/everything-you-need-to-know-about-off-page-seo!

 Linkbuilding has changed a lot in the last few years.
-While not long ago, getting as many links as you possibly could, no matter how obscure the linking sites could get you pretty high up in the rankings, this is no longer the case.
+While not long ago, getting as many links as you possibly could, no matter how obscure the linking sites, could get you pretty high up in the rankings.
+However, this is no longer the case.
 Especially the Penguin update that Google released in 2012 changed the algorithm in a big way.
 Many sites that used scammy techniques for link building were (and still are) penalized.
 Techniques that are no longer allowed are buying links, link-schemes, spamming comment-forms with your own links, setting up microsites especially for creating unnatural links, etcetera.
 Of course, Google cannot always tell for 100% if a certain link is paid or not, but it tries to filter out the bulk of those using its algorithms.

 One way of defining unnatural link patterns is by looking at the anchor text of a link.
 If a user links to your site in a forum, he will usually simply paste in the URL, like this:

 Hey, this is a really nice link: http://websitetolinkto.com